kpowch/2-Player-Math-Game/README.md

 Create a 2-Player math game where players take turns to answer simple math addition problems.
 A new math question is generated for each turn by picking two numbers between 1 and 20.
 The player whose turn it is is prompted the question and must answer correctly or lose a life.

 ## Learning Outcomes

-<li> Can create a multi-class Project using Ruby and OOP
+* Can create a multi-class Project using Ruby and OOP
-<li> Can demonstrate encapsulation with Classical OOP
+* Can demonstrate encapsulation with Classical OOP
-<li> Can demonstrate separation of concern between I/O and logic using Classes
+* Can demonstrate separation of concern between I/O and logic using Classes
-<li> Can demonstrate message passing between objects in Ruby
+* Can demonstrate message passing between objects in Ruby

 ## Goal
-Plan out the strategy in building an OOP-based command-line application with Ruby in order to practice and demonstrate OOP fundamentals.
+Plan out the strategy to build an OOP-based command-line application with Ruby in order to practice and demonstrate OOP fundamentals, and then implement it.

 ## Details
 Both players start with 3 lives.
-They lose a life if they mis-answer a question.
-If a player gets a question wrong, the game should output the new scores for both players, so players know where they stand.
+They lose a life if they answer a question wrong.
+The game should output the new scores for both players, so players know where they stand.

 The game doesn’t end until one of the players loses all their lives.
 At this point, the game should announce who won and what the other player’s score is.
+It will also prompt if the players want to play again.

 ### Example prompt
 ```